⚡ Performance & SIMD¶

 Quantized INT8 Euclidean distance uses the Java Vector API for hardware acceleration:

-This achieves 2.2 µs/vector at 768 dimensions (1.4M vectors/sec).
+Throughput: 2.2 µs/vector at 768 dimensions (1.4M vectors/sec on AVX2).

 Batch Habituation¶